I love talking with people about disaster preparedness and survival. The one issue which almost always comes up is bugging out.

 Don’t let wishful thinking and emotions get the better of you.
 Things won’t get better.
 Know when it is time to bug out to your secure, remote location.
 If you don’t do it right away, bugging out might not be an option late.

 Remember that disasters don’t always occur while you are at home.
-So, you’ve also got to get home in order to hunker down!
+So, you’ve also got to get home to hunker down!
 Be sure to have a Get Home Bag packed.

 .